divadvo/iRPA-OrderManagement/docs/line_items.md

 ![](images/0851.png)

-4. Inside the for loop add `Get Element` step, set target = `currentMember` and output = `products`
+4. Inside the for loop add `Get Element` step, set target = `currentMember` and output = `products`.
+Rename the step if you wish

 ![](images/0852.png)

-5. Now duplicate the step by `right clicking` on get product.
+5. Now duplicate the step by `right clicking` > `Duplicate` on the `get product` step.

 ![](images/0853.png)

-6. Rename the step, set target to `unitPrices` and output to `prices`
+6. Rename the step, set target to `unitPrices` and output to `price`

 ![](images/0855.png)

 ![](images/0854.png)

-7. Again, duplicate the step and similarly set target to `quantities` element and output to `quantities`.
+7. Again, duplicate the step and similarly set target to `quantities` element and output to `quantity`.

 ![](images/0856.png)